Rashard Mendenhall: Writing career

-Mendenhall was a writer and story editor for the HBO sports comedy Ballers.
+Mendenhall was a writer and producer for the HBO sports comedy Ballers.
 A number of scenes from the show were inspired by his own career.

 Controversies

 Reacting to the death of Osama bin Laden and the American reaction to the death of Osama bin Laden on May 2, 2011, Mendenhall posted comments on his Twitter account criticizing the celebrations; one tweet seemed to support 9/11 conspiracy theories.

 On April 11, 2019, during the public fallout between Mendenhall's former teammates Steelers quarterback Ben Roethlisberger and former Steelers wide receiver Antonio Brown, Mendenhall took to Twitter stating that the situation between Roethlisberger and Brown occurred because Roethlisberger is racist.
 Mendenhall tweeted, "Alright, I'll end the mystery...B's racist and @AB84 (Brown) is black.
 He had to catch balls from a racist quarterback.
 Every honest player knows it, it's not a big deal.
 He was just supposed to take his lickings and move on, like a slave for real."
 Mendenhall later attempted to back pedal on his remarks, saying that Roethlisberger was "not racist" just like Brown is "not a dirtbag" and "Clearly it's no fun, when EVERYONE's the accused."

 On December 18, 2023, Mendenhall posted on X, "I'm sick of average white guys commenting on football.
 Y'all not even good at football.
 Can we please replace the Pro Bowl with an All-Black vs. All-White bowl so these cats can stop trying to teach me who’s good at football.
 I’m better than ur [sic] goat."
 The post drew widespread mockery and criticism, including from Robert Griffin III, who posted a video in which he said, "This is the tweet of a dumbass.
 Don't be a dumbass.
 These are prejudice, discriminatory, racial ideologies which set us back centuries.
 We don't want to go back to the old times.
 I don't want to participate in the segregation bowl."
 Mendenhall followed up on the post five days later, saying "Did not intend to lessen my white football brothers.
 But honestly, they know that..".